-Generates an invalid opcode.
-This instruction is provided for software testing to explicitly generate an invalid opcode.
+Generates an invalid opcode exception.
+This instruction is provided for software testing to explicitly generate an invalid opcode exception.
 The opcode for this instruction is reserved for this purpose.

-Other than raising the invalid opcode exception, this instruction is the same as the NOP instruction.
+Other than raising the invalid opcode exception, this instruction has no effect on processor state or memory.